 I love working with all-purpose flour.
-It’s so cheap and easy to buy huge bags from my local Walmart or Smith’s or Costco and dump them into my fifty-pound plastic storage container.
+It’s so cheap and easy to buy huge bags from my local Walmart or Smith’s or Costco.
+Then, I dump the flour into my fifty-pound plastic storage container.
+Whenever I feel like baking, I just roll out my flour container and scoop out whatever I need.

 But some bread recipes call for strong flour or bread flour.
 Bread flour tends to be more expensive than all-purpose flour, especially if I choose well-known brands over store brands.